maryamzaman30/Calculator-Part-3/README.md

 Run Online on Expo Snack - https://snack.expo.dev/@maryam222/calculator

-In this project, a fully functioning calculator is made which mimics the style of iOS's default calculator, which is actually styled on the Braun ET66 pocket calculator (1987).
+In this React Native mini midterm project (part 3 out of 4), a fully functioning calculator is made which mimics the style of iOS's default calculator, which is actually styled on the Braun ET66 pocket calculator (1987).

 ## Getting Started